Nokwanda2000/Mongo-Databases/README.md

 `MongoDB Shell Commands README`

-This document provides step-by-step instructions for using the MongoDB shell (mongosh) to complete the following tasks:
+<p>This document provides step-by-step instructions for using the MongoDB shell (mongosh) to complete the following tasks</p>

 Starting the MongoDB shell